Euric: Early years and kingship

 Euric was born between 420 and 430 as the third son of King Theodoric I, who died in 451 in the Battle of the Catalaunian Fields against the Huns and Ostrogoths.
 His brothers Thorismund and Theodoric II were his predecessors as kings.
 Nothing is known about his youth.
 He likely grew up in the Gothic capital Toulouse and served in the Roman army, like his brother Frederic.
 Euric's appointment as king was typical of the Gothic succession for that time, where permanent succession was not common.
 Power was gained through violence and with the support of the aristocracy.
 Euric became king by murdering his older brother Theodoric in 466 in Toledo.
-This act was not motivated because of his brother's Roman sympathies but rather by Euric's thirst for power.
+This act was not motivated by his brother's Roman sympathies but rather by Euric's thirst for power.
 Sidonius Apollinaris described him as determined, intelligent, but also a tyrannical pursuer of Catholic bishops.

 Wars against the Romans

 Uprising and independent from Rome

-After his accension to the throne, Euric continued his brother's foreign policy, but he also tried to make an end of the alliance with the Western Roman Empire.
-The crisis that arose in 461 after the defeat of the joint Roman fleet in the war against the Vandals, was for Euric the starting point to declare himself independent monarch in Gaul.
+After his accession to the throne, Euric continued his brother's foreign policy, but he also tried to make an end of the alliance with the Western Roman Empire.
+The crisis that arose in 468 after the defeat of the joint Roman fleet in the war against the Vandals, was for Euric the starting point to declare himself independent monarch in Gaul.
 On behalf of Euric, the Gothic militias in Spain revolted.
 The cities of Merikda, Braga, Zaragona, Pamploma and Cluna were occupied or armed, seriously threatening the Roman rule in Spain.

 Emperor Anthemius's attempt to form an anti-Gothic coalition was unsuccessful.
 Euric destroyed an imperial army in southern Gaul that went to war against him from Italy.